 3. While breast cancer can be life altering, in many cases, the interruption to your ability to work may be temporary.
 Be encouraged; there are also a number of programs in place to help the disabled return to work and transition out of these forms of assistance.

 Here at NBCF, one of our goals is to encourage and support women who are facing breast cancer.
-Through our Beyond the Shock community, we provide a place for emotional and informational support for women and families who are experiencing the shock of a breast cancer diagnosis.
 We hope this post may help those who are also in need of financial support.

 For more detailed insights, check out this guide from the Social Security Administration: “What You Need to Know When You Get Social Security Disability Benefits.”